 However . . .

-The fact remains that there is a certain block of kits that has not been released by anybody since the original ESCI, Aurora, and Revell/ESCI releases.
+The fact remains that there is a certain block of kits that has not been released by anybody since the original ESCI, Aurora, and Revell/ESCI releases (at least not at the time of writing the original article).
 I refer to the following kits:

 During the massive ESCI/Ertl release in the 1980s, every single ESCI kit, except those listed above, were released in their distinctive red and white boxes.
 The M4A3 and M1A1 were released by Ertl in their old-version Tank-Infantry combination sets, but were never released individually.